Sweet and fragrant fig and cardamom macarons, an elegant and sophisticated treat for the eyes as well as the tastebuds.

 Piping macarons

-Position the piping bag perpendicular to the tray with the nozzle a few millimetres above the surface.
+- Position the piping bag perpendicular to the tray with the nozzle a few millimeters above the surface.
 Squeeze the bag without lifting it up for two or three seconds, then stop squeezing and make a little circle to twist it off.
 Fill the trays leaving a 2cm gap in between each macaron.

-Chill completely in the fridge.
+- Chill the fig jam completely in the fridge.

 Wine pairing